Home Sampling Guidance

 - Sampling equipment--in the material of the equipment itself or due to PFAS being used in the manufacturing process.

 Since PFAS are analyzed in such small quantities--parts per trillion--even the smallest cross-contamination could contribute to a false positive sample.
-To learn more about which products contain PFAS and which do not, review the General PFAS Sampling Guidance document, below.
-Then use the media-specific guidance document for the specific type of sampling you are interested in.
+To learn more about which products contain PFAS and which do not, review the General PFAS Sampling Guidance document on the main Sampling Guidance page.